600 California St.

 Boston, MA 02115-51000

-- B.S., UCSD, Psychology and Applied Physics and Information Science, 1972
+- BS in Psychology and Applied Physics and Information Science, University of California San Diego

-Mark L. Miller, Ph.D. founded Learningtech.org, incorporating it as The Miller Institute for Learning with Technology, a California 501(c)(3) non-profit, in March 2000.
-He serves as both its lead technical contributor and its President and Executive Director.
-The mission of the organization is to help “children of all ages” use technology more effectively for learning.
-The firm has helped schools throughout California and in several other states.
-Services include: E-rate applications; technology plan preparation; professional development relating to computer science, robotics and making; IT consultation (network design; server/router configuration/administration; technology impact assessment); and sponsored research in the areas of educational technology and computer science education.
+Mark Miller founded Learningtech.org, incorporating it as nonprofit The Miller Institute for Learning with Technology, in March 2000.
+He serves as its lead technical contributor, as well as president and executive director.
+The mission of the organization is to help children of all ages use technology more effectively for learning.
+The firm has helped schools throughout California and several other states.
+Services include e-rate applications; technology plan preparation; professional development relating to computer science, robotics, and making; IT consultation (network design; server/router configuration/administration; technology impact assessment); and sponsored research in the areas of educational technology and computer science education.

-Before founding the Institute, Dr. Miller served as Lab Director for Learning and Tools at Apple, where he spent almost a decade heading up educational technology investigations.
-Apple programs under his direction at various times included: Apple Classrooms of Tomorrow (ACOT); Apple Global Education (AGE); Visualization and Simulation; Business Learning and Performance Support; and Multimedia Authoring Tools.
+Before founding the institute, Miller served as lab director for learning and tools at Apple, where he spent almost a decade heading up educational technology investigations.
+Apple programs under his direction included Apple Classrooms of Tomorrow, Apple Global Education, Visualization and Simulation, Business Learning and Performance Support, and Multimedia Authoring Tools.

-Dr. Miller’s experience includes Texas Instruments’ Central Research Labs (TI), where Miller established its widely recognized Machine Intelligence research program, emphasizing educational applications, expert systems, and natural language processing.
-Miller later co-founded Computer*Thought Corporation (Dallas, TX), a high-tech TI spinoff backed by venture capital, where he led the design of an advanced instructional system to retrain software engineers for the Ada programming language then being implemented for the International Space Station.
+Miller’s experience includes Texas Instruments’ Central Research Labs, where he established its widely recognized machine intelligence research program, emphasizing educational applications, expert systems, and natural language processing.
+Miller later co-founded Computer*Thought Corporation in Dallas, a high-tech Texas Instruments spin-off backed by venture capital.
+At the corporation, he led the design of an advanced instructional system to retrain software engineers for the Ada programming language then being implemented for the International Space Station.

-My research focus is on how to bring Computer Science Education to all.
-I have long believed that AI should be an elementary school subject.
+My research focus is on how to bring computer science education to all.
+I have long believed that artificial intelligence should be an elementary school subject.

-What do you enjoy most/find most rewarding about what you teach?
-Is there anything notable or unique about the kind of students that you teach?
+What do you enjoy most or find most rewarding about what you teach?

 I am teaching in the Align program.
-Students typically work full-time during the day while studying Computer Science 3 nights per week.
+Students typically work full-time during the day while studying computer science three nights per week.
 I find their energy and enthusiasm inspiring.
 I hope I can inspire them to continue their studies, despite the challenges they must face.

 What are the specifics of your industry experience?

-I have worked at large corporations (TI, Apple), think tanks (BBN), startups (Computer*Thought) and a nonprofit (Learningtech.org).
+I have worked at large corporations (Texas Instruments, Apple), think tanks (BBN), startups (Computer*Thought) and a nonprofit (Learningtech.org).
 I love consulting, teaching, and research.
 My industry experience has primarily involved research in educational technology.
 I am listed on a few patents.